noahtren/Cooperative-Communication-Networks/README.md

 # Cooperative Communication Networks

 WIP code demonstrating Cooperative Communication Networks — generative systems that learn representations with no dataset.

-Rather than learning from data, CCNs are  guided by the constraints of a given environment.
-CCNs are autoencoders with latent spaces that can be shaped according to arbitrary constraints.
+There is no paper.
+For more info, see [About This Project](##-About-This-Project)

 ## Usage

 You can run this locally by cloning the repo and installing the project as a Python package with `pip install -e .` in the project directory.

-`python ccn/main.py`.
-This will start training based on the config set in `config.json`.
+`python ccn/main.py` will start training based on the config set in `config.json`.
 By default, a snapshot of 4 random samples is saved to the `gallery` folder at the end of every epoch.